stashpad/chestnut/README.md

 ## Credits

 Chestnut is an evolution of the popular [Hazel](https://github.com/vercel/hazel) server from [Vercel](https://vercel.com/).
 Much of the code was brought directly from Hazel.
-Thank you to the creators of Hazel for their previous work 💪.
+Thank you to the [creators](https://github.com/leo) of Hazel for their previous work 💪.
+There was an excellent [comment](https://github.com/vercel/hazel/issues/63#issuecomment-903304150) on how to get Hazel working with `electron-updater`.

 The name Chestnut is inspired by the [Squirrel](https://github.com/Squirrel) updater used to update Electron apps on both the macOS and Windows platforms.